Wilkrew/Wilkrew/README.md

 - 🥅  My personal goals is to continuously develop my knowledge and skills.
 On a wider scale I want to make a positive impact for people and the world around us.
 - 👀  I’m interested in becoming a Full Stack Developer
 - 🌱  I’m currently focusing on Front End Development
-- 📚  I'm currently building a portfolio site with the goal to showcase different types of projects and styling variants.
-( Also I'm on a very exciting AI related project 👀 )
-- 💞️  I’m looking to collaborate on nothing atm, got my hands full
+- 📚  I'm currently working on an AI/Education related project and working on some self hosting solutions
 - 📫  How to reach me; filip@heinel.dev
 - 🤝  Need one or multiple new hands on deck to help out with FE, BE and UX? sales@kumpan.se